UEA has reduced its water consumption per student by 21% since 2008-09.

-While student numbers have stayed roughly the same since 2008 (varying between 13,514 and 14,602), UEA has worked hard to reduce its water consumption.
+While student numbers have risen since 2008-09, UEA has worked hard to reduce its water consumption.
 Overall consumption has been reduced by more than 60,000m3 a year, and has resulted in a fall per student from 26.9m3 to 23.2m3 a year.

 We take water efficiency seriously, as Norfolk is one of the driest areas of the UK.

 Norwich receives the same average annual rainfall as Addis Ababa, Ethiopia, and half as much as Sydney, Australia.

 Significant amounts of energy and chemicals are used to treat and pump drinking water – which has an environmental impact, including greenhouse gas (GHG) emissions.

 UEA’s annual water supply and disposal costs are approximately £750,000.
 When combined with the unknown potential costs of exposure to climate change risks, there are significant incentives to reduce water waste.

 In one year, fewer than 100 dripping taps could fill UEA’s Olympic-sized swimming pool:

 - Don't overfill your kettle when making a hot drink, only boil what you need.

 - Use a cup or fill the sink rather than leaving the tap running when you are brushing your teeth, shaving or washing your hands or face.